garrandall/popular-music-data/tracks/it-s-a-party-busta-rhymes-zhane.md

 Get from our your seat and stop actin lazy
 Or get up out my party if you actin shady, baby baby, it's a aprty

-{It's a party, let's get it on tonight}
 Word up, let's get it on tonight
-{Gonna rock your body, Zhane and Busta Rhymes}

 Yes, yes, uhh, Zhane and Busta Rhymes
-{It's a party, let's get it on tonight}

 Ahhh, woo, let's get it on, let's get it on
-{Gonna rock your body, we gonna do it right}

 Do it right now, ahh, hah
-{It's a party, let's get it on tonight}

 Throw your hands in the air!!!
-{Gonna rock your body, Zhane and Busta Rhymes}

 Zhane and Busta Rhymes exclusive, hah
-{It's a party, let's get it on tonight}

 Hah, word is bond, let's get it on babygirl
-{Gonna rock your body, we gonna do it right}

 Let's do it right now, keep it movin y'all
 Flipmode is the unit y'all